 - Make decisions more strategically.
-By monitoring trends in your business, you can know what time of year is better to go on vacation or leave town for a conference.
+By monitoring trends in your business and tracking income and expenses, you can know what time of year is better to go on vacation or leave town for a conference.

 - Raising your rates.
-Comparing what you earn to what your expenses help you set your rates accordingly as an independent contractor or make a case to your employer if you’re an employee.
+Comparing what you earn to what your expenses are helps you set your rates accordingly as an independent contractor or make a case to your employer if you’re an employee.

 I suggest keeping track of per session or hourly pay.
 It gives you a close relationship with the value of the sessions you are doing.

 You probably know that the dollar amount your clients are paying per session is not what you’re taking home.
 If you’re an independent contractor you have gym rent and taxes to factor in.
 You also have certification costs, continuing education, licenses, and marketing expenses.
 As an employee, hidden expenses are not as much of an issue, but the number on your paycheck still might fluctuate from week to week – making this habit of tracking a good one for you also.

 Total the number of sessions you do each week in your appointment book, on a spreadsheet on your computer, or by using an app.
 Multiply that number by your take-home pay (by subtracting taxes and rent).

 Income example: If you charge $50/hour and pay $10/session for gym rent, you keep $40/hour.
 After the average tax amount of 20% (0.20 x $40) you are keeping about $32/hour.
 Say you completed 15 sessions this week.
 15 x $32 = $480.
 That’s quite a bit different than 15 x $50 = $750 or from not knowing at all.